-When developing content for a new campaign, it’s easy to want to jump into the juicy stuff right away–writing headlines that reach out and grab and picking graphics that delight and pop.
+When developing content for a new marketing campaign, it’s easy to want to jump into the juicy stuff right away–writing headlines that reach out and grab and picking graphics that delight and pop.
 But it’s best to step back and consider the big picture.
 Who’s your audience?
 What are your goals for the campaign?
 What messaging will you use to carry it through?
 What calls to action will you make to measure your success?
 This may sound like basic good sense, but it’s something those of us who have been in marketing for a while can forget to formally do.

 It is a little like mountain biking, something I love to do.
 Sure, I can hop on my bike and lose myself in the immediate–dodging rocks and taking curves that lay right in front of me–but I’m a better biker when I look ahead and see where the trail is going and figure out how to maneuver not just the first hurdle but the next and the next after that.
 That way when I get there, it’s a smoother ride.